Escaping the Chrome Sandbox Through DevTools

 Conclusion

-I guess the main takeaway from all of this is that if you look in the right places, the simplest mistakes can be compound upon each other to result in a vulnerability with surprisingly high severity.
+I guess the main takeaway from all of this is that if you look in the right places, the simplest mistakes can be compounded upon each other to result in a vulnerability with surprisingly high severity.
 You also can't trust that very old code will remain safe after many years, considering that the inspectedWindow.reload bug actually works as far back as Chrome v45.
 Additionally, it isn't a good idea to ship completely undocumented, incomplete, and insecure features to everyone, as was the case with the policy test page bug.
 Finally, when fixing a vulnerability, you should check to see if similar bugs are possible and try to fix those as well.

 You may find the original bug report here: crbug.com/338248595